husainasad/Cloud-Computing-2-2/README.md

 ### Upload to ECR
 Once you are satisfied with testing the application locally, it is time to deploy the application on AWS environment.
 For this, we will make use of ECR. <br>

-First, create your AWS ECR registry. <br>
+First, create your AWS ECR repository. <br>

-<b> Note: You must create private registry as AWS currently only supports creation of Lambda functions from private ECR registries. <br> </b>
+<b> Note: You must create private repository as AWS currently only supports creation of Lambda functions from private ECR registries. <br> </b>

-Once ECR registry is created, the commands to push image to ECR are present in the ECR registry under the 'view push commands' section. <br>
+Once ECR repository is created, the commands to push image to ECR are present in the ECR repository under the 'view push commands' section. <br>

-<b> Note: For Windows users, there might be an issue with authenticating Docker CLI to AWS ECR registry causing the following error message: <br>
+<b> Note: For Windows users, there might be an issue with authenticating Docker CLI to AWS ECR repository causing the following error message: <br>
 "docker login: error storing credentials `The stub received bad data.`"

 To resolve this issue, I followed [this](https://stackoverflow.com/questions/60807697/docker-login-error-storing-credentials-the-stub-received-bad-data) stackoverflow post.
 The steps are: <br>
 * Remove C:\Program Files\Docker\Docker\resources\bin\docker-credential-wincred.exe
-* Remove "credsStore": "desktop" in C:\Users\XXXX\.docker\config.json file
+* Replace "credsStore": "desktop" in C:\Users\XXXX\.docker\config.json file with "credsStore": "ecr-login"
 </b>

 ### Create Lambda function using ECR
 Once the image is successfully psuhed to ECr repository, you can create the lambda function by selecting 'Container image' option and using the Image ECR URI. <br>

-<b> Note: You cannot view or modify the lamda function creating using the 'Container Image' method. <br> </b>
+<b> Note: You cannot view or modify the lambda function creating using the 'Container Image' method. <br> </b>

+### Attach S3 trigger
+Attach the S3 event creation trigger so that the function is triggered every time object is put into S3. <br>

+## Step 3: Create Lambda function for face recognition
+The face recognition function makes use of pytorch libraries and facenet models.
+Since there are lot of libraries involved, using docker images is the ideal way.
+The steps to create and use docker image are loosely based on [this](https://repost.aws/knowledge-center/lambda-container-images) aws guide. <br>

+The steps to create function using docker image is same as video-splitting function which include: <br>
+* Create Dockerfile: Use 'fr.Dockerfile' and 'fr_requirements.txt'
+* Create Lambda function: Use 'face-recognition.py' and 'face-recognition_config.json'
+* Build and Test locally
+* Upload to ECR
+* Create Lambda function using ECR

+Depending upon the architectural choice (explained in last section), S3 trigger can be attached to the function. <br>

 ## Step 4: Test with Workload Generator
 Workload Generator simulates a client side and uploads files to the input bucket. <br>